Fetish fashion

 Fetish fashions should not be confused with costuming.
-They both involve clothing and intend to present an image, but a costume is by definition something for public view, without sexual implications.
+They both involve clothing and intend to present an image, but a costume is, by definition, something for public view without sexual implications.
 Fetish fashion is usually for an intimate setting, with sexual implications.

-Fetish fashions are usually considered to be separate from those clothing items used in cosplay, whereby these exotic fashions are specifically used as costuming to effect a certain situation rather than to be merely worn; such as the creation of a character for picture play.
+Fetish fashions are usually considered to be separate from those clothing items used in cosplay, whereby these exotic fashions are specifically used as costuming to effect a certain situation rather than to be merely worn, such as the creation of a character for picture play.
 However, sometimes the two areas do overlap.
-For example, in Japan, many themed restaurants have waitresses who wear costumes such as a suit made of latex or a stylized French maid outfit.
+For example, in Japan, some themed restaurants have waitresses who wear costumes such as a suit made of latex or a stylized French maid or Playboy bunny outfit.

-Fetish fashion clothing is often modelled by specialist fetish models.
+Specialist fetish models often model fashionable clothing.

-Some type of garments that women wear to routinely improve their appearance are thought of as erotic and qualify as fetish wear: corsets and high heels.
+Some types of garments that women wear to routinely improve their appearance are thought of as erotic and qualify as fetish wear: corsets and high heels.
 Most fetish wear is not practical enough for routine daily wear.
 An example of a fetish costume worn by women is the dominatrix costume.
-This typically consists of dark or black garments including a corset or bustier, stockings and high-heeled footwear such as thigh-high boots to enhance the dominating appearance.
+This costume typically consists of dark or black garments, including a corset or bustier, stockings, and high-heeled footwear such as thigh-high boots to enhance the dominating appearance.
 An accessory such as a whip or a riding crop is often carried.